 Our patrons, Lady Hale, the outgoing President of the Supreme Court, and Lady Justice King pledged their support very early on.
 They are just two of a number of female judges from the north and the south who have offered to assist WiFL.
 Others include: Mrs Justice Theis, Mrs Justice Leiven, Ms Justice Russell, Her Honour Judge Sapnara, Her Honour Judge Joanne Vincent, Her Honour Judge Sonia Harris, Her Honour Judge Rachel Hudson and Judge Vera Mayer.

-Meet the team of talented women who form our diverse founding board.
+Meet the team of talented women who form our diverse committee.
 We are a board created of various levels of seniority and have vast experience across the jurisdiction.

 Hannah is a silk at The 36 Group who specialises in public and private children law.
-She is Vice-Chair of the Family Law Bar Association.
+She is Chair of the Family Law Bar Association.

 Vanessa is a silk at 3PB Barristers.
 Her practice spans care, adoption, matrimonial finance, private law children and Court of Protection work.